OrangeFran/tagger/Readme.md

 The binary can be found in the `bin/` folder in your `GOPATH`.

-Just clone the repository and build the executable.
+Or you can clone the repository and build the executable manually.

 ``` bash
 git clone "https://github.com/OrangeFran/tagger.git"